openanalytics/tinytest2JUnit/README.md

 install.packages("tinytest2JUnit")
 ```

-## Usages
+## Usage

 ### Testing your package

-The `testPackage` runs the tests of your package `PkgName` and converts the results to a JUnit XML file that can be interpreted by CI/CD systems.
+The function `testPackage` runs the tests of your package `PkgName` and converts the results to a JUnit XML file that can be interpreted by CI/CD systems.

 ```r
 testPackage("PkgName", file = "output.xml")
 ```

-Note, `testPackage` acts identical to `tinytest::test_package` and thus assumes that your package is already installed!
+Note, `testPackage` assumes your package is already installed!
 A build and install stage in your CI is thus required.

-### Custom directories
+### Test custom directories

 You can also use `runTestDir` to run the tinytests in a specified directory.
 The output is an S3 `tinytests` object that needs to be provided to `writeJUnit` to convert the test results into JUnit xml report.